 National status: Fairly common through most of England and Wales.

 County status: Moderately common.
-Largely restricted to sites with at least a small amount of unimproved grassland which is left as long grass over winter.
+Largely restricted to sites with at least a small amount of unimproved grassland (which is left long over winter).

 Habitat: Rough grassland (needs tall grass).
 Occurs on roadside verges, woodland rides and heaths.